-Some of you know some or all of this story; for some, this is the first time hearing.
 As you can imagine, with a circle as broad as Tracy has, it is hard to keep everyone informed.
-So here's what is happening.
+So here's what is happening:

-On December 19, Tracy had a biopsy done for a spot on her chest that had been bothering her.
-On the 26th, she was notified that they were sending it for a second opinion (she later found out it was sent to the head of pathology at both Harvard and Brigham Young).
+On December 19, 2016, Tracy had a biopsy done for a spot on her chest that had been bothering her.
+On the 26th, she was notified that it was being sent for a second opinion (she later found out it was sent to the head of pathology at both Harvard and Brigham Young).

-On January 9th, she finally got the diagnosis - malignant melanoma tumor.
-Hers is tumor-based, not on the epidermis.
+On January 9th, she received the diagnosis - malignant melanoma tumor.
 Pet scans and labs were completed on 13th.
 The pathologists suggested that the cancer was originating from somewhere other than the tumor.

-On January 16th, we found out that the melanoma has spread to only one lymph node, but no organs.
+On January 16th, we found out that the melanoma was confined to her chest.
 We are so grateful.
 As her precious husband says, "we're not out of the woods, but they're not as dense as we feared."

 Again, one thing we all know about Tracy - she has so many friends and family who love her and want to be there for her on this journey, just as she's been with so many on theirs.
-So this site will be "up to the minute" with what is happening with Tracy.
+This site will be updated through journal entries when there is news to report.

 Thank you so much for all your love and support of my sister, Tracy Brown.